MichaelRWolf/green-path-master-class/video_recommendation.md

 Arlo was also a participant in the master class.
 He also stepped into the role of co-presenter, co-teacher, co-facilitator on occasion.

+### Directors of Learning and Development (L&D)

+They are stuck in between the trainers and the students.
+The trainers have a mix of skills: SME, facilitation.
+The students have needs.
+The mapping between these is not typically as direct as it should be.
+SME's are experts on doing the subject matter, not on how to deliver that expertise or design steps to do so.
+These folks need to hone the skills of their trainers so that they are EFFECTIVE at transferring the knowledge, not just effective at performing the tasks that require the knowledge.

 Seeds for script:
 - Are you a technical coach or trainer who knows how to design great software, but haven't invested similar time in learning how to design great courses or great course material?
 I was...